piouson/kubernetes-bootcamp/README.md

 1. Create a simple deployment with name `webserver`
 2. List created resources
 3. List endpoints, and pods with their IPs
+   - Can you spot the relationship between the Service, Endpoints and Pods?
 4. Create a Service for the deployment, exposed on port 80
 5. List created resources and note services fields `TYPE`, `CLUSTER-IP`, `EXTERNAL-IP` and `PORT(S)`
 6. View more details of the Service and note fields `IPs`, `Port`, `TargetPort` and `Endpoints`